cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification_models_embedder:

-This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, along with a pooling operation on top of those embeddings before applying a classification layer.
+This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, along with a pooling operation on top of those embeddings before passing through a classification layer.
-For the former type of embeddings, embedding lookup table is created depending upon the individual tokens found in the training data, with tokens derived based on a chosen tokenization strategy-- word, sub-word, or character tokenization (see :ref:`Tokenization Choices <tokenization_choices>` section below for more details).
+For the former type of embeddings, an embedding lookup table is created depending upon the set of tokens found in training data, with tokens being derived based on a chosen tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <tokenization_choices>` section below for more details).
-The lookup table by default is randomly initialized but can instead be initialized to a pretrained checkpoint (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) when using the word tokenization strategy.
+The lookup table by default is randomly initialized but can instead be initialized to a pretrained checkpoint (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) when using the word-level tokenization strategy.
 On the other hand, a deep contextualized embedder is a pretrained embedder such as :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.
-In any case, all the underlying weights can be tuned to the training data provided, or can be skipped when using pretrained ones.
+In any case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.
+Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 .. note::

    Specify the embedding choice using the param ``embedder_type``.
 Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like transformers architecture based deep contextualized embedder, respectively.

-Following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
+Following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param used with the ``'embedder'`` classifier type.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.

 1.1 Based on Embedding Lookup Table (``embedder_type``: ``None``)